 Easy Cranberry Sauce

-Easy Cranberry Sauce made with just four ingredients and in just 10 minutes!
-You’ll never buy the canned variety again!
+Easy Cranberry Sauce made with just four ingredients and about 15 minutes.
+Skip the canned sauce, make this flavorful fresh sauce instead!

 Classic Cranberry Sauce